 Chronic bronchitis usually lasts over two months and affects middle-aged dogs, while acute bronchitis causes severe, short-term symptoms that can appear in dogs of any age.

 If you see the signs of bronchitis in your dog, then it’s important to contact your veterinarian for proper diagnosis and treatment.
-If it goes untreated, it can lead to other conditions such as pneumonia in dogs.
+If it goes untreated, it can lead to other conditions such as pneumonia.
 Most dogs recover without complications so long as they get proper treatment.

 Symptoms Of Bronchitis In Dogs

 The main symptom of bronchitis in dogs is a harsh, dry, persistent cough that may get worse with physical activity.
 This is also a symptom of other canine diseases and conditions, which is why it’s important to get to your vet for a proper diagnosis if you see the signs.

 - Dry, hacking cough